Yuxi-Labs/storymode-desktop/docs/STORYMODE_SPEC.md

 6. All glyph replacements are presentation-layer only; source file persists original ASCII tokens unless an explicit “normalize to glyphs” action is invoked (future feature).

 Implementation Status (delta):
-- Newly introduced glyphs here (✤, ⧉, ◈, ✢, †) were not in prior draft; parser currently ignores them.
-- Character declaration now visually renders with leading 🞶 glyph while retaining source token form `[[ Name ]]`.
+- Core structural directives (`::story:`, `::narrative:`, `::scene:`, `::end:`) and metadata lines now render as plain ASCII with no glyph substitution.
+Prior reserved glyphs (✤, ⧉, §, ◈, ＠) have been freed for potential future semantic roles.
+- Character declaration may later gain a prefixed glyph; currently rendered plain aside from syntax highlighting.
 - List syntax `[ a, b, c ]` recognized only lexically for planned structured metadata; parser currently treats as plain text.

+Deprecation Note:
+Previous drafts assigned decorative glyphs to core directives.
+This has been intentionally reverted to keep authoring visually lightweight and reserve those symbols for higher‑value future constructs (e.g., branching, conditionals, annotations).
+Tooling should not rely on glyph substitution for these directives.

 Planned Validation (future):
 - Enforce single `::end:` alignment with opening `::story:`.